rpastijn/UpgradeTo19cHOL/lab100/content.md

 ## Prerequisites ##

 - You have access to the Upgrade to a 19c Hands-on-Lab client image
+- You have connected to the Hands-on-Lab client image using a Remote Desktop session

 ## Prepare 19c software and operating system ##